liquidctl/liquidctl/docs/nzxt-smart-device-v1-guide.md

 _Changed in 1.9.0: the firmware version and the connected accessories are now reported after initialization._
+_Changed in 1.10.0: modern firmware versions are now reported in simplified form, to match CAM._

 After powering on from Mechanical Off, or if there have been hardware changes, the device must first be initialized.
 This takes a few seconds and should